ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

-community maintenance and will continue to support handover of the OpenJDK to the community to a qualified volunteering entity once they have moved on to working on the next version.
+community maintenance and will continue to support handover of the OpenJDK to the community to a qualified volunteering entity once they have moved on to work on the next version.
 Red Hat is currently globally leading and updating OpenJDK 6 and OpenJDK 7 projects after Oracle ended updates for them.
 After Red Hat stopped updating OpenJDK 6,
-Azul Systems has taken over leading the project and continued to provide updates for the project to this day.
+Azul Systems took over leading the project and continued to provide updates for the project to this day of writing.

 Red Hat is currently leading OpenJDK 8 and OpenJDK 11 since April 2019.
-This does not mean that they are the sole contributors to the project they lead.
+This does not mean that they are the sole contributors to the project.
 Other vendors are providing patches and updates as well.
-The biggest contribution are happening to the OpenJDK 8 project with contributions from not just Red Hat, but Amazon, Azul Systems, BellSoft, IBM, jClarity, Google, Sap and many other vendors.
+The biggest contributions are happening to the OpenJDK 8 project with contributions from not just Red Hat, but Amazon, Azul Systems, BellSoft, IBM, jClarity, Google, Sap and many other vendors.